hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ## Processor

+`Processors` are the basic unit of computation in the data processing pipeline.
+The data processing pipeline is built by linking various processors.

+TODO code sample to get a feeling of processor

 `Processor` is the main type whose implementation is up to the user: it contains the code of the computation to be performed by a vertex.
 There are a number of Processor building blocks in the Jet API which allow the